NOTICE: NEW WEB PAGE!

-The Norwegian institute at Athens for classical studies, archaeology and cultural history, was founded in 1989 under the aegis of the Norwegian Association of Higher Education Institutions (UHR), and is financed and directed in collaboration by the Norwegian Universities in Bergen, Oslo, Tromsø and Trondheim.
+The Norwegian institute at Athens for classical studies, archaeology and cultural history, was founded in 1989 under the aegis of the Norwegian Association of Higher Education Institutions (UHR), and is financed and directed in collaboration by the Norwegian Universities of Bergen and Oslo.
 According to Greek law, all foreign archaeological institutes or schools are Archaeological schools, i.e. they are non-profit research institutions.

 The institute is dedicated to research, teaching, publication and dissemination of the scientific study of heritage, history, archaeology and language of ancient Greece.
 While the main focus of the Institute’s activities is directed towards the study of the ancient cultural heritage, the scientific exploration of modern Greek culture is also an important part of its mission.